stolksdorf/DefaultNodeProj/README.md

 - Clone it down, `git clone git@github.com:stolksdorf/sample_proj.git`
 - Create a new app at Heroku
 - Add it to your repo, `git remote add heroku git@heroku.com:sample_proj.git`
-- 'git push origin master` updates your github repo
+- `git push origin master` updates your github repo
 - `git push origin heroku` deploys your app to Heroku